 artificial urinary sphincter (AUS): Sometimes complicated cases of incontinence require implantation of a device known as an artificial urinary sphincter.
 People who might benefit from this treatment include those who are incontinent after surgery for prostate cancer or stress incontinence, trauma victims and people with congenital defects in the urinary system.
-The artificial sphincter has three components, including a pump, balloon reservoir, and a cuff that encircles the urethra and prevents urine from leaking out.
+The artificial sphincter has three components, including a pump, a balloon reservoir, and a cuff that encircles the urethra and prevents urine from leaking out.
 The cuff is connected to the pump, which is surgically implanted in the scrotum (in men) or labia (in women).
 The pump can be activated (usually by squeezing or pressing a button) to deflate the cuff and permit the bladder to empty.
 After a brief interval, the cuff refills itself and the urethra is again closed.
 Because the artificial sphincter is an implant, it is subject to the risks common to implants, such as infection, erosion (breaking down of tissue) and mechanical malfunction.
-Yet with appropriate pre-surgical evaluation, operative techniques and postoperative follow-up, many problems can be avoided and incontinent patients can experience an improved quality of life with this device.
+Yet with appropriate pre-surgical evaluation, operative techniques, and postoperative follow-up, many problems can be avoided and incontinent patients can experience an improved quality of life with this device.

 assisted reproductive technologies (ART): The new forms of fertility treatment incorporate many methods of sperm retrieval and preparation.
 Once the sperm have been processed to ensure optimal fertilizing potential, they are used in a variety of procedures that aid the process of conception.
 These procedures include artificial insemination (AI), in vitro fertilization (IVF), and sperm microinjection techniques.

 behavioral techniques: Different methods to help “retrain” the bladder and get rid of the urgency to urinate. (see biofeedback, bladder training, electrical stimulation, habit training, pelvic muscle exercises, prompted voiding).

 brachytherapy: Involves the placement of tiny radioactive pellets into the Prostate gland.
 By utilizing ultrasound to place the seed pellets, damage to surrounding tissues is minimized.
 Approximately 13,500-16,000 rads of radiation energy are delivered directly to the Prostate.
 This procedure is performed on an outpatient basis.
 It is a one-time procedure with very effective results.
 The 10-year follow-up outcome data parallels that of Radical Prostatectomy.